Skip to content

 Tip

-Logs should be collect it through TCP, if it is not possible, then use UDP.
+Logs should be collected through TCP protocol.
+Only if it is not possible, use UDP protocol.

 The configuration options for listening: